inpsyde/composer-asset-compiler/docs/001-Why-Bother.md

 ---
-title: Introduction
+title: Why Bother
-nav_order: 1
+nav_order: 2
 ---

-# Introduction
+# Why bother

 When installing Composer project's dependencies that have both PHP and frontend code we have to make a choice: